-Getting and keeping the right employees
+Getting and Keeping the Right Employees

-As Fred Reichheld says in his superb book “The Loyalty Effect” – “If you wonder what getting and keeping the right employees has to do with getting and keeping the right customers, the answer is everything.”
+As Fred Reichheld says in his superb book “The Loyalty Effect”:“If you wonder what getting and keeping the right employees has to do with getting and keeping the right customers, the answer is everything.”

-- leads directly to Higher Employee Satisfaction,
+- Leads directly to Higher Employee Satisfaction,

-- which leads to improved Customer Satisfaction,
+- Which leads to improved Customer Satisfaction,

-- which leads to improved Customer Loyalty,
+- Which leads to improved Customer Loyalty,

-- which leads to increased Customer Retention,
+- Which leads to increased Customer Retention,

-- which leads to improved Reputation for Customer Service,
+- Which leads to improved Reputation for Customer Service,

-- which leads to improved PROFIT.
+- Which leads to improved PROFIT.

 Even a Finance Director can understand that one!

 Well, firstly, you have to know a lot more about your customers, and there are many ways to do this, from comprehensive customer (and employee) satisfaction surveys to really good CRM systems, and even just talking to those loyal customers more and more.

 Just imagine what that does to hinder the building of long-term relationships, and remember, also, relationships are mainly built between people, not companies.
 The relationship is personal, as is the loyalty.

 I have banked with the same bank for 45 years.
 They have done nothing in this time to make me a loyal customer!
 However, I do have an outstanding business manager there, and have had for nearly 20 years.

-“Was the room clean?” – that sort of thing.
-Rarely are they what the customer wants to tell them – “Yes, it was, but it was too small, and very noisy as it was next to the lift.”
+“Was the room clean?” – that’s the sort of thing.
+Rarely are they what the customer wants to tell them: “Yes, it was, but it was too small, and very noisy as it was next to the lift.”

 Count the ticks in the boxes, by all means, but encourage the comments, too, and then read them.

 Then, look at hairdressers – a classic example.
 In most cases, once you’ve selected one, you’ll stay loyal (pretty much regardless of price) until they do something wrong on service, and then you’ll never go back.
 There are some shops I haven’t been in for many years.

-Getting the service right
+Getting the Service Right

-As Giorgio Locatelli, one of my favourite TV cooks (I hate that word chef!), said recently, “If a customer comes to the restaurant and the food is bad but the service is good, and he feels he is being listened to, he will come back.”
+As Giorgio Locatelli, one of my favourite TV cooks, said recently: “If a customer comes to the restaurant and the food is bad but the service is good, and he feels he is being listened to, he will come back.”

-Some of them say to me, “Oh, loyalty is dead, the customers don’t have that any more; it’s all about price and convenience.”
+Some of them say to me: “Oh, loyalty is dead, the customers don’t have that any more; it’s all about price and convenience.”